 Starting with a trip to the tiny island of Egilsay, my journey encompassed the communities of Evie, Birsay, Dounby, Finstown, Orphir and Kirkwall, moving along stunning coasts and through isolated moorland.
 I had adventures and learned some fantastic lessons along the way.

-Like the other pilgrimages and long-distance walks I have completed, I took the opportunity to think and reflect.
-Pilgrimage, by its very nature, raises some ‘big questions’ and allows me time to think about them.
+Like the other secular pilgrimages and long-distance walks I have completed, I took the opportunity to think and reflect.
+Pilgrimage, by its very nature, raises some ‘big questions’ and allows time to think about them.

 ‘To choose silence is to be quiet with intent.’
 3